 The more helpful answer: Geocaching uses handheld GPS units to find hidden "caches" in your neighborhood or out on the trails.
-These are containers of all sizes that may be camouflaged to blend into their surroundings.
-Inside there will be—at a minimum—a logbook to sign, with larger caches also containing an assortment of inexpensive trinkets for trade.
+Caches are containers of all sizes that may be camouflaged to blend into their surroundings.
+Inside there will be—at a minimum—a logbook to sign, with larger caches also containing various inexpensive trinkets for trade.

 Start by looking up caches in your area.
-Geocaching.com lists more than 1 million active geocaches around the world, so chances are excellent there will be several near you.
+Geocaching.com lists more than 2.1 million active geocaches worldwide, so chances are excellent there will be several near you.

 Shop REI's selection of handheld GPS receivers.

 Family-friendly GPS receivers are pretty easy to use, but instruction is helpful for more advanced models.
-REI stores regularly offer basic GPS instruction classes, and you can reference the REI Expert Advice article and video on How to Use Your New GPS Receiver .
+REI stores regularly offer basic GPS instruction classes, and you can reference the REI Expert Advice articles noted above.

 Caches often contain small trade items or trinkets.
 The rule of geocaching is that if you take something from the cache, you must replace it with something of equal or greater value.
 So, have the kids pack an assortment of trinkets for trading.

 For poking into dark cache-hiding places, bring a trekking pole or hiking stick and a flashlight.
 Lastly, you will want to sign the logbook in the cache to prove you found it, so don't forget to bring a pen.